Skip advert

 Advertisement - Article continues below

 Much of the interior is recognisable from before, with new digital displays and trim.
 Quality is still superb; it’s a standout-special cabin, and a core part of the Conti’s appeal.
 The party-piece rotating dash is still an option, too.
-The seats – which include ‘wellness’ options for massage and ventilation functions – are a remarkable piece of engineering in themselves, although, like the previous car, I wish the driver’s seat could be set a bit lower.
+The seats – which include ‘wellness’ options for massage and ventilation functions – are a remarkable piece of engineering in themselves, although, like the previous car, it’d be nice if the driver’s seat could be set a bit lower.

 It still has the same continent-crossing comfort, sense of presence, and an enjoyable soundtrack: the V8 is a truly characterful engine and the hybrid powertrain is integrated in such a way as to expand the car’s repertoire rather than restrict it.
-With more exposure to the GT at higher speeds, perhaps the increased weight will make itself known – this is a 2.5-tonne car after all.
-But on this first impression, hybrid power suits the Continental.
+The Continental’s character remains firmly intact.

 Price and rivals